What is Emergency Medical Services (EMS)?

 have internet access

 Cost of the program is $1,500.
-This includes books and materials, uniform shirt, and Commonwealth of Massachusetts Practical Exam Fee.
+This includes books, materials, and uniform shirt.

 $300.00 NON-REFUNDABLE DEPOSIT REQUIRED FOR REGISTRATION.